VsFoxaDevs/VsFoxa/README.md

 ***REMEMBER*: This is a *mod*.
 This is not the vanilla game and should be treated as a *modification*.
 This is not and probably will never be official, so don't get confused.**

+*Do not look at the MainMenuState file, worst mistake of my life.*

 Anyway, back to the original Psych README...

 # Friday Night Funkin' - Psych Engine